My Business Phone System is Not Working. Who Do I Go To?

-When choosing a vendor, there is great importance in ensuring that customer service is available to you whenever you need.
+When choosing a vendor, there is great importance in ensuring that customer service is available to you whenever you need it.
 If you choose a hosted service, your provider will manage the system on your behalf.
 Therefore, customer service is guaranteed.
 This is not the case when you choose an on-site system, which requires you to oversee all aspects of the system including upgrades and maintenance.
 With an on-site telephone system, you will be required to hire a repair company in case the system experiences defects.

 Types of Business Telephone Systems

 There are three main business telephone systems.
 These are Voice over Internet Protocol (VoIP), Private Branch Exchange (PBX), and Virtual PBX systems.
-VoIP telephone systems rely on the Internet, and are suitable for small businesses where a few voicemail systems and telephone lines are needed.
+VoIP telephone systems rely on the internet and are suitable for small businesses where a few voicemail systems and telephone lines are needed.
 PBX telephone systems are substantially more complex than VoIP systems.
 This means they can accommodate the demands of medium and large enterprises.

 PBX systems come with a switching feature, which enabled you to redirect calls to different employees, and to other lines.
 This feature comes in handy if your business has numerous departments.
 On the other hand, Virtual PBX systems are typically layered on top of existing landlines and VoIP systems.
-They do not require permanent office installation, and include features such as voicemail, call forwarding, and basic auto-attendant.
+They do not require permanent office installation and include features such as voicemail, call forwarding, and basic auto-attendant.

 Contact Anavon today!